Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 Your warehouse management system is where the physical operation meets digital reality.

-If the WMS is weak, or if channel data lands there unreliably, the rest of the stack becomes a patchwork of corrections.
+When the WMS is weak, or when channel data lands there unreliably, the rest of the stack turns into a patchwork of corrections.
+The WMS should be the place where the business can answer questions like:

 - What inventory is physically on hand?